 Making the Most of Meal Balancing

-As there is no exact dietary balance that applies to all people, it is critical to understand each person’s role in the development of an ideal eating plan.
-In order to determine how well a blood sugar balanced diet is working, one must pay attention to one’s own body.
+As no exact dietary balance applies to all people, it is critical to understand each person’s role in the development of an ideal eating plan.
+To determine how well a blood sugar balanced diet is working, one must pay attention to one’s own body.

 For example, if you feel mentally and physically alert throughout the day, this is generally a good sign that you are eating frequently enough and in the right balance.
 Eating small, carefully balanced meals every 4-5 hours will preclude hunger and fatigue in most people.
 It is up to each person to become aware of how they respond to the meals they eat.
 A properly balanced meal with proper digestion and absorption should sustain mental and physical energy for 4-6 hours.